Chidinma001/alx-system_engineering-devops/README.md

-this changes ownership of file
+creates an empty file hello